 Comprehensive Examination

-The student must pass a comprehensive written or oral examination.
-The non-thesis master’s Oral Examination should evaluate the student’s achievements in graduate courses and fulfillment of the goals of the student’s program of study.
+The student must pass a thesis defense, pass a comprehensive oral examination, or complete and present an acceptable capstone project.
+The non-thesis master’s comprehensive oral examination should evaluate the student’s achievements in graduate courses and fulfillment of the goals of the student’s program of study.
 In particular, students should be familiar with the materials in the “core” courses:

 PHYSICS 515Statistical Mechanics3